thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/helm-cluster-setup-gcp.md

 ---
 layout: docwithnav-mqtt-broker
-title: Cluster setup using Helm Chart on GKE
+title: Deploy TBMQ Cluster on GKE with Helm
 description: TBMQ microservices setup with Helm on GKE

 ---